-- Extensive roadway improvements to provide access to the Second Terminal and improve access to the Main Terminal (L01 North Airport Expressway Relocation & T03 Second Terminal Roads/Curbside). - Construction of an elevated bus guideway to provide a landside connection between the Main Terminal, Second Terminal, and the Rental Car Facility (RCF) (L02 Elevated Busway & Stations). - Expansion of the existing Main Terminal North Ground Transportation Lot (L04 Main Terminal North GT Lot). - Relocation and expansion of employee parking to areas north of SR 518 (L06 Employee Parking Surface Lot & L07 Employee Parking Structure). - Relocation and expansion of the existing S. 160th Street ground transportation holding lot to an area north of SR 518 (L05 North GT Holding Lot). - Construction of a Centralized Receiving and Distribution Center (CRDC) in an area north of SR 518 (S10 Centralized Receiving and Distribution Center). - Construction of cargo warehousing in an area north of SR 518 and adjacent to 24th Ave S (C02 & C03 Off-site Cargo Ph1 & Ph2).
+- Extensive roadway improvements to provide access to the Second Terminal and improve access to the Main Terminal (L01 North Airport Expressway Relocation & T03 Second Terminal Roads/Curbside). - Construction of an elevated bus guideway to provide a landside connection between the Main Terminal, Second Terminal, and the Rental Car Facility (RCF) (L02 Elevated Busway & Stations). - Expansion of the existing Main Terminal North Ground Transportation Lot (L04 Main Terminal North GT Lot). - Relocation and expansion of employee parking to areas north of SR 518 (L06 Employee Parking Surface Lot & L07 Employee Parking Structure).

+As a result of scoping, the proposed L06 project was removed in 2021. - Relocation and expansion of the existing S. 160th Street ground transportation holding lot to an area north of SR 518 (L05 North GT Holding Lot). - Construction of a Centralized Receiving and Distribution Center (CRDC) in an area north of SR 518 (S10 Centralized Receiving and Distribution Center). - Construction of cargo warehousing in an area north of SR 518 and adjacent to 24th Ave S (C02 & C03 Off-site Cargo Ph1 & Ph2).